 Is Release 9 a Superset of Release 8?
 How do they Compare?

-No. Release 9 is a completely new product with significantly different capabilities, spectacularly greater capacity and speed, much advanced and new SQL, and a completely new API.
+Release 9 is a completely new product with significantly different capabilities, spectacularly greater capacity and speed, much advanced and new SQL, and a completely new API.
 Release 9 is not just a new version of Release 8, Manifold's classic GIS package.
-There are some similarities: Both Release 9 and Release 8 have been created by Manifold, the nomenclature and concepts are often the same or very similar, and Release 9 has many capabilities aimed at helping Release 8 users migrate to Release 9, but 9 and 8 are very different products.
-Release 9 has many capabilities Release 8 does not have, and Release 8 has many capabilities Release 9 does not have.
-That will change very soon as 9 continues to expand far beyond 8.
+There are some similarities: Both Release 9 and Release 8 have been created by Manifold, both are GIS products with nomenclature and concepts that are often the same or very similar, and Release 9 has many capabilities aimed at helping Release 8 users migrate to Release 9.
+But 9 and 8 are very different products.
+Release 9 has many capabilities Release 8 does not have, and Release 8 has some capabilities Release 9 does not have.
+The comparison between 9 and 8 is changing rapidly as 9 expands beyond 8.

-Release 8 is the most capable classic GIS there is, being the first GIS to fully implement spatial SQL, to provide a limited number of GPGPU parallel functions and so on.
-It is a truly fantastic product, but it does not have the parallel speed, vast capacity and power of 9.
+Release 8 is the most capable classic GIS there is, being the first GIS to fully implement spatial SQL, the first to provide GPGPU parallel functions and so on.
+8 is a truly fantastic product, but it does not have the parallel speed, vast capacity and much greater power of 9.
 Release 8 does, however, have many thousands of features that facilitate interactive GIS use, cartography and presentation.

 Release 9 comes from the more data-centric side of the art and has phenomenally greater capabilities than 8 for spatial data engineering, for working with very large data and for very rapid performance.
 However, compared to 8, Release 9 as of this writing has fewer features for interactive GIS use, cartography and presentation.
-9 covers the basics in those areas but it does not yet contain the very long list of features 8 has.
+9 covers all of the basics in those areas but it does not yet contain the very long list of features 8 has.
 Many users consider that to be a feature of 9, as they find it easier to learn general methods that can be put together in endless combinations, and they prefer that approach to learning very many individual features.
 Other users prefer a long list of pre-packaged features.
 Release 9 intends to offer both, with steady addition of hundreds of features as new builds come out every week or two.

 Release 9 is rapidly overtaking Release 8 in interactive GIS, cartography and presentation features.
-Already users report that in most key workflows, such as creation and printing of print layouts, 9 is far better than 8, delivering much easier and more efficient workflows and dramatically better results.
-The community driven engineering effort now aims primarily at interactive GIS features such as editing, cartographic features such as labeling and various other presentation features, so at the rate of hundreds of improvements per month and dozens of new features every week it is clear a mild preference for 9 in those areas will soon become an overwhelming preference for 9 over 8.
+Already users report that in many key workflows, such as creation and printing of print layouts, 9 is significantly better than 8, delivering much easier and more efficient workflows and dramatically better results.
+The community driven engineering effort now aims primarily at interactive GIS features such as editing, cartographic features such as legends, layouts, labeling and various other presentation features, so at the current rate of hundreds of improvements per month and dozens of new features every week it is clear a mild preference for 9 in those areas will soon become a very strong preference for 9 over 8.

-The intent of that community effort, however, is not to clone a mature product like 8 but to use the lessons learned from 8 in creating the best possible product using new technology for 2018 and onward.
-Release 8 includes numerous features which are rarely used or which can be dramatically improved using newer technology made available in 9.
-A big focus of 9 is a clean, clear interface, and using the experience from 8 and other GIS packages to deliver those tools that people use all the time without clutter from too many buttons and top level distractions from features that are never used.
+The intent of that community effort, however, is not to clone a mature product like 8 but to use lessons learned from 8 to create the best possible product using new technology for 2020 and onward.
+Release 8 includes numerous features which are rarely used or which have been dramatically improved using newer technology made available in 9.
+A big focus of 9 is a clean, clear interface.
+Using the experience from 8 and other GIS packages makes it possible in 9 to deliver tools that people use all the time without clutter from too many buttons and top level distractions from features that are rarely, if ever, used.

 Experienced Manifold users report that 9 already has moved so far beyond 8 they much prefer to use Release 9 instead of Release 8.
 For all that progress there are still some tools in 8 not yet in 9 that a few users require.
-Community consensus seems to be that at the current rate of 9 evolution those tools will appear in early 2018 and even those few users will no longer use 8.
+Community consensus seems to be that at the current rate of 9 evolution, even those few users soon will no longer need to use 8.
 However, 8 continues to be a phenomenally popular product and no doubt will continue in use for many years.

 What is Planned for 9?

 Release 9 is a community driven product, so the way to find out what is planned for 9 is to particpate in the process.
-In the near term the main focus is expanded feature set for interactive GIS use, cartography and presentation, using Cutting Edge builds in a cycle of improvements to each area.
+In the near term the main focus is expanded feature set for editing, cartography and presentation, using Cutting Edge builds in a cycle of improvements to each area.

-A typical cycle of Cutting Edge builds focusses on a given operational theme with each new build, for example, with one build focussed on editing and interactive selection tools such as a wider range of snap options, more editing tools for object building and a wider range of selection tools, the next build focussed on formatting such as label and object styles, the next build focussed on cartography with features for things like improved label overlap resolution, and the next build focussed on presentation with things like advances in print layouts.
-After a cycle providing 20 or 30 improvements in each such area another cycle begins with a series of builds returning to each such area in turn to add yet more capabilities.
-That approach is easier for the community to digest and to critique than a single mega-build every three weeks with hundreds of new features in many areas at once.
+A typical cycle of Cutting Edge builds focuses on a given operational theme with each new build, for example, with one build focussed on editing tools such as a wider range of snap options and more editing tools for object building, the next build focussed on legends and layouts, the next build focussed on cartography with features for things like improved label overlap resolution, and so on for build after build, every week or two.

-In addition are hundreds of improvements and features such as new formats, new data sources, new classes of web servers, bug fixes, new interchange capabilities and much more.
+In addition are hundreds of improvements and features such as new transforms, new formats, new data sources, new classes of web servers, bug fixes, and much more.
 In addition to the areas above, on deck in the near future are introduction of many dozens, if not hundreds, of raster tools, such as georegistration and recombination of rasters.
-The community driven engineering process tends to deliver a healthy mix of more technical features such as query advances and improved parallelism when working with advanced manycore processors (128 threads or more per CPU), along with more general items that everyone enjoys, like moving map GPS connectivity and dramatically enhanced location awareness through server connectivity.
-Very rich commentary from the Manifold community and spirited debate on the user forum drives implementation of the many wonderful things the raw power of Release 9 technology makes possible.
+The community driven engineering process tends to deliver a healthy mix of more technical features such as query advances and improved parallelism when working with advanced manycore processors (128 threads or more per CPU), along with more general items that everyone enjoys, such as point and click tools.
+Rich commentary from the Manifold community and spirited debate on the user forum drives implementation of the many wonderful things the raw power of Release 9 technology makes possible.

-Looking beyond the next month or two and further into 2018, Release 9 will likely evolve additional major capabilities including IMS for web publication and massively distributed editions that can run on thousands of computers at once, either on private local networks or in the cloud.
+Looking further, Release 9 will likely evolve additional major server-side capabilities including IMS for web publication and massively distributed editions that can run on thousands of computers at once, either on private local networks or in the cloud.
 It's all good!

 I use ESRI today and have massive amounts of data in Oracle.
 Can Release 9 help?